-(a) Except as provided in Chapter IV, Section 3 of this Charter, the Mayor shall appoint and may remove a Director of Finance who shall have direct supervision over the Department of Finance and the administration of the financial affairs of the town.
-The Director of Finance shall exercise his or hertheir powers and discharge his or hertheir duties under the supervision of the Mayor.
+(a) Except as provided in Chapter IV, Section 3Section 4.3 of this Charter, the Mayor shall appoint and may remove a Director of Finance who shall have direct supervision over the Department of Finance and the administration of the financial affairs of the town.
+The Director of Finance shall exercise his or herthe powers and discharge his or herthe duties of the office under the supervision of the Mayor.
 The Director of Finance shall appoint and may remove, subject to such rules and regulations as may be adopted pursuant to the merit system provisions of Chapter VII of this Charter, a Tax Collector, an Assessor, a Purchasing Agent, and all other employees of the Department of Finance.
-Subject to the approval of the Mayor, the Director of Finance may perform the duties of any office under his or hertheir supervision and may consolidate one or more such offices under one person.
+Subject to the approval of the Mayor, the Director of Finance may perform the duties of any office under his or her supervisionwithin the department and may consolidate one or more such offices under one person.